Integrating Open OnDemand with Waldur and SLURM

 |

-Waldur-slurm-agent is a microservice for pulling allocation from Waldur and pushing the allocation usage statistics back to Waldur.
+Waldur Site Agent is a microservice for pulling allocation from Waldur and pushing the allocation usage statistics back to Waldur.

 The microservice supports 2 modes of operation:

-- docker-compose - testing only, requires SLURM running in the same docker compose
+- Docker Compose - testing only, requires SLURM running in the same docker compose

-- native - production
+- Native - production

-Follow https://docs.waldur.com/integrations/waldur-slurm-service/ for installation guide.
-Make sure to enable the ENABLE_USER_HOMEDIR_ACCOUNT_CREATION flag - Open OnDemand does not work unless the user's home directory exists.
+flag - Open OnDemand does not work unless the user's home directory exists.

 Host-based SSH authentication configuration